daniel1noble/metaDigitise/README.md

 4 001_Anderson_1935_Fig1.png setosa 3.004389 4.300789     1 red  19 Sepal length (mm)   Sepal width (mm)
 5 001_Anderson_1935_Fig1.png setosa 3.003907 4.801037     1 red  19 Sepal length (mm)   Sepal width (mm)
 6 001_Anderson_1935_Fig1.png setosa 3.003289 4.904720     1 red  19 Sepal length (mm)   Sepal width (mm)
+...
 ```

 We can now do whatever we need with these data as all the x and y values for sepal length and width are available.

 # Editing and plotting digitised figures <a name="P7"></a>

 A particularly useful feature of `metaDigitise` is its ability to re-plot previously digitised figures and edit them.
-Lets assume that for some reason the user noticed that some one of the groups in 002_Doe_2013_Fig1.png wasn't quite correctly placed.
+Lets assume that for some reason the user noticed that one of the groups in 002_Doe_2013_Fig1.png (versicolor) wasn't quite correctly placed.
 This can be modified rather simply as follows:

 ```
 data <- metaDigitise(".", summary = TRUE)